peat-platform/crud-api/README.md

 Allows direct dbs via a private key, intended for internal use and demonstration.

 ## Getting Started

+### WARNING!!!
+Currently requires the branched dao, mongrel2 and swagger-def - 'genericIO'

 Install the module with: `npm install git+ssh://git@github.com:OPENi-ict/crud_api.git`

 You will need to install the following through macports or aptitude.